 Even if your employees are well versed in safe ice handling practices, accidents do happen.

-Routine cleaning of high-touch areas of the bin, such as bin door handles and ice scoops, can eliminate any germs that may have found their way onto the surface.
+Routine use of ice maker cleaners in high-touch areas of the bin, such as bin door handles and ice scoops, can eliminate any germs that may have found their way onto the surface.

 To prevent a dirty ice machine, you should clean the exterior of your ice machine and bin regularly following the manufacturer’s guidelines.
 We’ve written a helpful guide for How to Clean your Ice Bin that your employees can follow.